niharmeshram32/LinkHome/items/report.md

 Following is an example of Conflict Resolution Protocol in our group:

-Problem: Our group initially was confused which data structure to choose for our application.
+Problem: Our group initially was confused which data structure to choose for our application. <br>
 Solution: The members of the group discussed the strengths and weaknesses of the data structure that could be used to meet the requirements in our application.
 After a healthy discussion, we decided to go ahead with self balancing tree: AVL tree